drupal/drupal/core/tests/README.md

 web server user.
 You can either configure Apache (or nginx) to run as your own system user or run tests as a privileged user instead.

+Invoking tests with a user that is in the same group as the web server will require you to ensure Drupal keeps gid stickybits when creating new directories.

+`$settings['file_chmod_directory'] = 02775;`

 To develop locally, a straightforward - but also less secure - approach is to run tests as your own system user.
 To achieve that, change the default Apache user to run as your system user.
 Typically, you'd need to modify